Federated Ensemble-Directed Offline Reinforcement Learning: Additional Experiments

 In Fig. \ref{fig:client_decay}, we plot the mean of the decay value associated with $\mathcal{L}_{\text{local}}$ across participating expert and medium dataset clients (Section \ref{sec:decay}).
 The decay of both sets of clients drops as training progresses.
 A reduction in decay occurs each time the local estimate of the federated policy’s performance $J_i^{\text{fed},t}$ is greater than the estimated performance of the updated local policy $J_i^t$.
 A decreasing decay implies that the federated policy offers a performance improvement over local policies more often as the rounds $t$ advance.
 Thus, training only on local data is detrimental, and participation in federation can help learn a superior policy.

-\section{Federated Offline RL experiments with CityLearn}
+\subsection{Federated Offline RL experiments with CityLearn}

+Real-world environments often have a large state space and are stochastic in nature.
+We run federated experiments on CityLearn~\citep{vazquez2020citylearn} to assess the effectiveness of FEDORA on such large-scale systems.
 CityLearn is an OpenAI Gym environment with the goal of urban-scale energy management and demand response, modeled on data from residential buildings.
 The goal is to reshape the aggregate energy demand curve by regulating chilled water tanks and domestic hot water, two modes of thermal energy storage in each building.
 The energy demand of residential buildings changes as communities evolve and the weather varies.
 Hence, the controller must update its policy periodically to perform efficient energy management.
 Federated learning would allow utilities that serve communities in close proximity to train a policy collaboratively while preserving user data privacy, motivating the use of FEDORA for this environment.

 In our experiments, we have $10$ clients with $5000$ training examples such that they all participate in $150$ rounds of federation.
 The training data for the clients is obtained from NeoRL, an offline RL benchmark \cite{qin2021neorl}. $5$ clients each have data from the CityLearn High and CityLearn Low datasets, which are collected by a SAC policy trained to $75\%$ and $25\%$ of the best performance level, respectively.
 During each round of federation, each client performs $20$ local epochs of training.
 The server reward at the end of each federation round is evaluated online and shown in Fig. \ref{fig:flwr}.
-We observe that FEDORA is able to perform well in the CityLearn large-scale stochastic environment.
+We observe that FEDORA outperforms other federated offline RL algorithms as well as centralized training, which learns using TD3-BC on the data aggregated from every client.
+These findings indicate that FEDORA can perform well in large-scale stochastic environments.